pettarin/rb_smil_emulator/README.md

 ## Examples

-A minimal (but working) example can be found in the `minimal` directory.
+A minimal (but working) example can be found in the `minimal/` directory.

 A working full Audio-eBook example can be found online at [Smuuks web site](http://www.smuuks.it/index.php/en/projects/the-curious-case-of-benjamin-button).